Share buybacks: Are they a good sign or a waste of money?

 North American airlines were notorious for share buybacks prior to the pandemic – the four biggest US carriers (Delta, United, American and Southwest) spent US$40bn during 2015 and early 2020.
 But as travel demand sunk, they needed US$54bn in pandemic aid.
 As part of a condition for the bailout, there was a ban on stock buybacks until the end of September 2022.

+Ultimately it depends from company to company.
 The most important thing is that companies are still ensuring they have money left for difficult times.
-As long as this is the case, share buybacks are generally a good thing for shareholders.
+As long as this is the case, share buybacks can be a good thing for shareholders.
+Except of course in Australia, where the tax system is designed to avoid double taxation on dividends, and so buybacks may not be as good a thing for companies to do.

 Recent Posts